-We will not receive any of the proceeds from the sale of the shares Use of proceeds of Common Stock by the selling stockholders.
+Use of proceeds We will not receive any of the proceeds from the sale of the shares of Common Stock by the selling stockholders.

-Any investment in our Common Stock is speculative and involves a high degree of risk.
+Risk factors Any investment in the securities offered hereby is speculative and involves a high degree of risk.
 You should carefully consider the information set forth under "Risk Factors" and elsewhere in this prospectus.

-Our Common Stock is listed on the Nasdaq Global Market under

-the symbol "PLBY".
+Trading symbol Our common stock is listed on the Nasdaq Global Market under the symbol "PLBY".